yunyaopan/ai_notes/STRIPE_INTEGRATION_GUIDE.md

 ## Subscribe button

-**CRITICAL**: Update the `lookup_key` in your subscribe button component. you can find in the advanced options of a 'Price' object.
+**CRITICAL**: Update the `lookup_key` in your subscribe button component.
+The lookup_key value can be found in the advanced options of a 'Price' object in the Stripe portal.

 ```typescript
 // In components/subscribe-button.tsx